WVUHPC/Introduction-HPC/_episodes/01-introduction.md

 The purpose of this exercise is to compare your machine with our clusters

-You can see specs for our clusters at <https://docs.hpc.wvu.edu/text/82.Spruce.html> and <https://docs.hpc.wvu.edu/text/83.ThornyFlat.html>
+You can see specs for our clusters [Spruce Knob](https://docs.hpc.wvu.edu/text/82.Spruce.html) and [Thorny Flat](https://docs.hpc.wvu.edu/text/83.ThornyFlat.html)

 Try to gather an idea on the Hardware present on your machine and see the hardware we have on Spruce Knob or Thorny Flat